 Herbal Tea: Also with herbs, you could create some herbal tea from chamomile and mint.
 I do a 50-50 mixture.
 This also makes great cold tea and doesn’t need sugar, IMO.
 They may not drink tea, but it smells nice.
 It also looks nice on the kitchen counter in a glass jar.

 Hot Cocoa Mixture: For dh, and anyone else who doesn’t seem to be a tea drinker, make a batch of hot cocoa.

 Dream Pillows: Sew another sachet out of breathable fabric, such as

 cotton, but this time sew a rectangle.
 Add a mixture of herbs just like above for the sachets.
 Add a ribbon.
 This dream pillow will be placed inside a pillowcase for use.
-The bedroom will smell pretty and they'll likely be sleeping better with it.
-My dh loves his dream pillow and wants it every night, especially during the Spring when he has 2-3 months of allergy agony.
+The bedroom will smell pretty and they’ll likely be sleeping better with it.
+My husband/cowboy loves his dream pillow and wants it every night, especially during the Spring when he has 2-3 months of allergy agony.
 The dream pillows clear his sinuses up so he can breathe well enough to sleep.
 In his, I use mints, eucalyptus, calendula, chamomile, lavender, and mugwort – or whatever I have on hand out of those.
-For a more romantic floral pillow, use: lavender, chamomile, calendula and rose petals.
+For a more romantic floral pillow, use lavender, chamomile, calendula, and rose petals.
 Mugwort may also be used, as it is supposed to help someone sleep.